Unboxed-Software/solana-course/content/transfer-hook.md

 ### 1. Initialize Extra Account Meta List instruction

-The cookie program needs some extra accounts to be able to mint the crumb tokens which are:
+The cookie program needs some extra accounts to be able to mint the crumbs, these are:

 1. `crumb_mint` - The "crumb" mint account of the token to be minted by the transfer_hook instruction.
-2. `crumb_mint_ata` - The associated token account of the crumb mint.
+2. `crumb_mint_ata` - The associated token account of the crumb mint of the person sending the cookie.
-3. `mint_authority` - For the crumb mint.
+3. `mint_authority` - For the crumb mint, this will be the an account owned by the transfer hook program
 4. `token_program` - this mint will be a regular SPL token mint.
-5. `associated_token_program` - needed to enforce the ata
+5. `associated_token_program` - needed to construct the ATA

 We are going to store these accounts in the `extra_account_meta_list` account, by invoking the instruction `initialize_extra_account_meta_list` and passing the required accounts to it.